BertrandServin/yapp/docs/index.md

 pip install .
 ```

-To run some of yapp utilities on a computer cluster you can additionally install `ray`
+To run some of yapp utilities on a computer cluster you can additionally install `ray` (`pip install ray`)

 ## Usage